|

 went back to bed where I shivered for a couple of hours.

-kiddies playing in the kite buggy.
-Our kite buggy only ever comes out of the
+playing in the kite buggy.
+Our kite buggy only ever comes out of the lock-up

-lock-up once a year, and that is for the kiddies to play with at Brighton
+once a year, and that is for the kiddies to play with at Brighton Kite

-starting with coffee, followed by melon, and then a fry-up.
-And time was
+with coffee, followed by melon, and then a fry-up.
+And time was getting on,

-getting on, so leaving others with the washing up, I set off with the
+so leaving others with the washing up, I set off with the shopping crew.
+We

-shopping crew.
-We missed Asda, but found Matalan, and so stocked up on some
+missed Asda, but found Matalan, and so stocked up on some decent shirts

-decent shirts before braving Asda (once we found it).
-Asda was heaving
+before braving Asda (once we found it).
+Asda was heaving with normal

-with normal people, but we got most of the things on our list.
-And I maintain
+people, but we got most of the things on our list.
+And I maintain that not

-that not only were marshmallows not on the list, no one had said anything
+only were marshmallows not on the list, no one had said anything about buying

 Back to camp, and just time for a bit of